arohatgi29/Seismic-Processing-using-Madagascar/README.md

 We applied a muting function to the semblance gather to guide the automaticpicker to higher velocities.
 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/nmo1.png">

 Simple muting by cutting a lower-left triangle corner from the semblance scan is implemented in the attached **`mute.c`**  function.
-NMO without mute.c function-

 ```Shell
 # Velocity scan